Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 as slave or master (as described :ref:`here <chibi_configuration>`).

 If you have configured all extensions you can build your system.
 Connect Bricks and Bricklets as you like.
-The master of each stack has to be the lowermost board (except if you are using a Power Supply).
+The Master of each stack has to be the lowermost Brick (except if you are using a Power Supply).
 The Chibi Extension can be positioned in the stack as you wish.

 After you have plugged together your system you have to power it up.